UoMResearchIT/r-shinysender/README.md

 ### Updating `application.yml`

 We will need to scan users' `~/ShinyApps` to generate the appropriate configs for each app.
 Shinyproxy will only deploy to a single location (e.g. shinyserver.com/app_direct/appname, not shinyserver.com/app_direct/david/appname).
-We *can* use hyphens in the Shinyproxy appname - may be possible to do some URL rewriting in e.g. nginx to convert `david-testapp` to `david/testapp`?
+We *can* use hyphens in the Shinyproxy appname - may be possible to do some URL rewriting in e.g. nginx to convert `david-testapp` to `david/testapp`

 Will need disable `shinyserver.com/app` URLs, to prevent everything on the server being listed.
 This should be doable in the web proxy config.

+`shinyproxy/shinyproxytemplate` contains some rough Python code to scan users' \~/ShinyApps and output an application.yml to stdout.
+This uses jinja for the templating (in python3-jinja2 package).

+Next steps - run this as a cron job on the server, and restart Shinyproxy if changed.
+Will (eventually) need to report differences and failure by email.